 Taking legal action

-Already over 150 cases have been received by Justin Selig, founder of the solicitors firm The Law Department ,who is also representing Bank of Ireland customers who also experienced unanticipated mortgage rate rises at the start of the year.
-Speaking to the BBC Mr Selig said that if nothing was done about these two instances, other mortgage lenders could well follow with rate hikes of their own.
+Already over 150 cases have been received by Justin Selig, founder of the solicitors firm The Law Department, who is also representing Bank of Ireland customers who also experienced unanticipated mortgage rate rises at the start of the year.
+Speaking to the BBC Mr Selig said that if nothing was done about these two instances, other buy to let mortgage lenders could well follow with rate hikes of their own.
 His opinion and that shared by many others is that these lenders haven’t been completely open with their customers.
 He believes that important information that rates can be subject to change should be laid out in the key points given to customers and that they shouldn’t have to read the small print to discover this.
 Mr Selig also points out that until a matter of weeks ago the West Bromwich Building Society clearly stated on their website that trackers mortgages provide certainty that your rate moves level with base rates; something that clearly hasn’t happened in the instance of their mortgage.

-An unregulated sector
+An unregulated buy to let sector

 Ready to learn more about the Buy to Let process?
 Kindly fill out the form below and one of our live representatives will contact you!